dead-cr0w/SentinelaNet/README.md

 - Then run the malware on another device that supports python (if the target does not have python you can try to compile the malware)

-- Tente usar <a href="https://github.com/CirqueiraDev/botnet-exploits">Scanners e Loaders</a> para carregar mais bots.
-OBS: não é possivel gerar um binario TOTALMENTE estático com python PURO!
+- Try using <a href="https://github.com/CirqueiraDev/botnet-exploits">Scanners and Loaders</a> to load more bots.
+NOTE: It is not possible to generate a FULLY static binario with PURE python!

 <br>